 - Joint venture.
 You may be able to find a group of people willing to develop your domains for you in exchange for a large percentage of revenue.
 They provide the labor, you provide the domain, both of you win if traffic is good.

-If these domains don't support your business objectives you will benefit greatly to start auctioning them off, rather than invest in domain development.
-These domains also need to support themselves producing at least current domain name registration fees (between $6-9 a year.)
+If these domains don't support your business objectives, you will greatly benefit from auctioning them off rather than investing in domain development.
+These domains also need to support themselves by producing at least current domain name registration fees (between $6-9 a year.)